CHILDCARE AND SUMMER DAY CAMP HEALTH AND SAFETY

 - Mask will not be required during vigorous, outdoor play where 6 feet of distance can be maintained.

-- Strategic scheduling and activities designed to maximize social distancing and reduce touch points.
+- Strategic scheduling and activities designed to maximize physical distancing.

 - Each group will have a "home base" and location changes will be minimized (cohort distancing).

-- Off-site field trips will be eliminated or reduced (depending on restrictions).
+- Off-site field trips may be eliminated or reduced (depending on restrictions).
 On-site enrichment experiences will be added.

 - Teach and encourage good handwashing practices.

-- Encourage and teach social and cohort distancing best practices among participants.
+- Encourage and teach physical and cohort distancing best practices among participants.

 - Institute cohort distancing where each group is comprised of no more than 2 non-interactive small groups.